johko/computer-vision-course/README.md

 1. First go to the [discussion section](https://github.com/johko/computer-vision-course/discussions/).
 2. Each new chapter outline should be put up under a pinned discussion.
 As shown in this [example](https://github.com/johko/computer-vision-course/discussions/80).
 3. Each chapter can contain multiple topics and sub-topics.
 All of that should be defined in the chapter outline.
 Also, for each sub-topic, a single contributor should be assigned to work on that.
 See more in this [example](https://github.com/johko/computer-vision-course/discussions/80).
-4. Interested contributors motivated to work in a common chapter can come along togather to form a team.
+4. Interested contributors motivated to work in a common chapter can come together to form a team.
 Where each contributor can directly contribute to a sub-topic and other fellow teammates can act as reviewers.
 5. One contributor from each team should fork the repository and other contributors should mutually agree on working collaboratively under that forked repo.
 6. Under the forked repo, contributors should create an issue (i.e. the sub-topic name) and that issue link should be referenced in that corresponding sub-topic section in the main chapter outline.
 So, that the main admins can also get updated on status of each chapters and topics.
 7. After each sub-topics is finished by a team member, other members will review and approve it.
 And then they can push it the actual main repo.